-Choosing Canada as your study destination can be more than just earning a qualification in one of the most educated countries in the world, it can also mean choosing your next permanent home.
-That’s right, not only do you receive top-tier education as an international student, but you also have the opportunity to become a permanent resident in Canada.
+Choosing Canada as your study destination can be more than just earning a qualification in one of the most educated countries in the world.
+It can also mean choosing your next permanent home.
+That’s right, you receive top-tier education as an international student and have the opportunity to become a permanent resident in Canada.

-Three in 10 international students who arrived in Canada after the year 2000 transitioned to permanent residency within 10 years since receiving their first study permit.
+Three in ten international students who arrived in Canada after 2000 transitioned to permanent residency within ten years of receiving their first study permit.
 Check if you meet the Canada student visa requirements and push your education and life to the next level!

 How Can I Study in Canada?

 Regardless of your study program or the length of the program, all foreign nationals who want to study in Canada will need to get a study permit.
 To apply for the permit, you’ll have to meet the following requirements:

 - Proof of acceptance to a Designated Learning Institution (DLI).

 - Proof of sufficient funds for tuition and living expenses for you and your family who come to Canada with you.
 Your return transport will need to be covered in the funds as well;

 - You should have no criminal record and obey the law.
 You may need to get a police certificate if requested;

 - You need to be in good health.
 You may also be required to get a medical exam; and

 - Lastly, you must prove to an officer that you will leave Canada once your study visa expires.